WHAT IS THE SOLERA SYSTEM?

 The Solera System In Whisky

-use an enormous vat which gets filled with whiskies aged in different types of
+use an enormous 37,000 litre vat which gets filled with whiskies aged for fifteen years in different types of

 casks.
 All of the whiskies are combined in the vat and left to blend.
 The vat

-is only ever half emptied to be bottled.
+is only ever a third to half emptied to be bottled.
 The whisky is labelled as their

 "15 year old Single Malt Scotch Whisky".
 For Scotch whisky, the

-stated age must refer to the youngest of whisky's components.
+stated age must refer specifically to the age of the youngest whisky in the components of that mix.

 The solera system, by design, imparts consistency of taste and colour on a liquid.
 People enjoy consistency with their whisky, and distillers spend money adding colouring to whiskies to create this (illusion of) consistency.
 Bad batches do happen, which can cost distillers time and money and damage reputations if they are provided to the market too frequently.
 Perhaps the solera system is worthy of consideration for more widespread use.